Two Week South America Itinerary – The 5 Best Routes To Pick

 Day 12-13 - Uyuni

 You can either fly or overnight bus down to Uyuni.
-Once you arrive in Uyuni, it’s time to end this epic two-week South America trip with probably one of the best tours on the whole continent.
+Once you arrive in Uyuni, it’s time to end this epic two-week trip with probably one of the best tours on the whole continent.

 The 3-day Salar De Uyuni tour will take you from one unique landscape to the next, starting with the white expanse of the salt flat on day 1, to the high-altitude desert of the Andes on the next.